lsvs/soracard-site-web/src/content/blog/sora-card-phase-1.md

 ### TL;DR

-Within this article you will find everything you need to get started with SORA Card, specifically, it will cover:
+Within this article you will find everything you need to get started with SORA Card, specifically, it will cover

 - Details about Phase 1
 - The 3 channels and options to apply for SORA Card